amplitude/amplitude-docs/content/collections/web_experiment/en/set-up-a-web-experiment.md

 ---
 id: b8db5ecf-b7b0-432d-b1f3-19ae70d13291
 blueprint: web_experiment
-title: 'Set up a web experiment'
+title: 'Set up a Web Experiment'
 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
 updated_at: 1728677939
 this_article_will_help_you:
-  - 'Understand the difference between a web experiment and a feature experiment'
+  - 'Understand the difference between a Web Experiment and a feature experiment'
-  - 'Build a web experiment using the Visual Editor'
+  - 'Build a Web Experiment using the Visual Editor'
 ---
-Amplitude Experiment’s **web experiment** feature lets you create an A/B test or multi-armed bandit experiment **without new code**.
+Amplitude **Web Experiment** lets you create an A/B test or multi-armed bandit experiment **without new code**.
 Open your site in the [Visual Editor](#the-visual-editor), choose the elements you’d like to experiment with, and make changes to their content or properties directly.
 This allows for less-technical users to easily create experiments, and provides for a more intuitive process.

 ## Before you begin

-Before setting up a web experiment, you must implement the web experiment script on your site.
+Before setting up a Web Experiment, you must implement the Web Experiment script on your site.
 [Learn more in our implementation documentation](/docs/experiment/web/implementation).

-Keep in mind that creating a web experiment is a different process from creating a feature experiment, though there is overlap.
+Keep in mind that creating a Web Experiment is a different process from creating a feature experiment, though there is overlap.

-## Set up a web experiment
+## Run a web experiment

-To set up a web experiment, follow these steps:
+To set up a Web Experiment, follow these steps:

 1. In Amplitude Experiment, navigate to *Experiments > Create Experiment > Web Experiment*.
 2. In the *New Experiment* modal, give your experiment a name.
-Enter the URL of the page this experiment targets—Amplitude must be instrumented on that page—and select the appropriate project from the drop-down.
+Enter the URL for the page this experiment targets—Amplitude must be instrumented on that page—and select the appropriate project from the drop-down.

      You can also add a key, or specify the type of experiment—A/B test or multi-armed bandit.